-TSA security screening policies, procedures and practices must comply with all applicable civil liberties and civil rights laws, regulations, executive orders and policies and must not discriminate against travelers on the basis of race, color, national origin, sex, religion, age, disability, genetic information, sexual orientation and parental status.
+TSA security screening policies, procedures and practices must comply with all applicable civil liberties and civil rights laws, regulations, executive orders and policies and must not discriminate against travelers on the basis of race/ethnicity, color, national origin, sex (including pregnancy, sexual orientation, gender identity, and parental status), religion, age, disability, and genetic information.

 The Disability and Multicultural Branches: